Adaptive Solar Facade (ASF)

 - Svetozarevic, Bratislav, Zoltan Nagy, Johannes Hofer, Dominic Jacob, Moritz Begle, Eleni Chratzi, and Schlueter Arno.
 "SoRo-Track: A Two-Axis Soft Robotic Platform for Solar Tracking and Building-Integrated Photovoltaic Applications," in: Conference Proceedings 2016 IEEE International Conference on Robotics and Automation (ICRA), Stockholm, Sweden (2016): 4945 - 4950.
 DOI E-Citations

 - Jayathissa, Prageeth, Michiel Jansen, Niko Heeren, Zoltán Nagy, and Arno Schlueter.
-"Life Cycle Assessment of Dynamic Building Integrated Photovoltaics," in: Solar Energy Materials and Solar Cells (in press 2016).
-DOI
+"Life Cycle Assessment of Dynamic Building Integrated Photovoltaics," in: Solar Energy Materials and Solar Cells 156 (2016): 75-82.
+DOI E-Citations

 - Nagy, Zoltán, Bratislav Svetozarevic, Prageeth Jayathissa, Moritz Begle, Johannes Hofer, Gearoid Lydon, Anja Willmann, and Arno Schlueter.
 "The Adaptive Solar Facade: From concept to prototypes," in: Frontiers of Architectural Research 5 (2016): 143-156.
 DOI